MarcoMuellner/domaindrivenjs/docs/guide/core/repositories.md

 1. **`name`**: A descriptive name for your repository
 2. **`entity`**: The entity type this repository will manage
-3. **`methods`**: Custom query and operation methods for this repository
+3. **`methods`**: Custom query and operation methods specific to this repository

 ## Repository Adapters

-To use a repository, you need to connect it to a storage adapter.
+A key strength of the repository pattern is its abstraction of storage details through adapters.
 Domainify provides adapters for different storage systems:

 ```javascript
 import { InMemoryAdapter, MongoAdapter, SqliteAdapter } from 'domainify/adapters';